Charles Argon

 Bio/Description

-Charles Argon is a second-year Ph.D. student specializing in Chinese political history.
+Charles Argon is a third-year Ph.D. student specializing in Chinese political history.
 His research focuses on governance under the Qing Dynasty (1636-1912), especially in the 18th and 19th centuries.
 In past projects, he has studied how county magistrates and campaigning armies interacted with merchants, bandits, and other groups.
 In doing so, he seeks to shed new light on modern Chinese political culture.

 Charles graduated summa cum laude from Princeton University in 2017 with a B.A. in East Asian Studies.
 His undergraduate thesis won the Marjory Chadwick Buchanan Senior Thesis Prize.
 After graduating, he lived and studied in China for several years, first conducting research as a Fulbright Scholar in Hangzhou and then completing an M.A. in Chinese History at Tsinghua University on a China Government Scholarship.
+His research has appeared in Russell and (in Chinese) in The Proceedings of the Central China Normal University History Forum.

 He is also happy to talk with applicants to the History Department’s doctoral program and Princeton undergraduates interested in China.